Phonological Components Analysis

 DIFFICULTY: 2/5

-BRIEF RATIONALE: This treatment improves word retrieval by analyzing the phonological components of the word.
+BRIEF RATIONALE: This treatment improves word retrieval by analyzing the word's phonological components.

 In Phonological Components Analysis, you will see a picture of a noun and a question prompt.
 Use the audio button to replay the text at the top of the screen at any time.
 You will see 6 buttons at the bottom of the screen, each with its own question prompt: